MSc Advanced Social Work with Children and FamiliesFind a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-All students on the MSc in Advanced Social Work with Children and Families are qualified and experienced social workers, currently employed in a variety of children and family settings.
-The programme is aligned with the Professional Capabilities Framework and has been designed to provide high quality continuing professional development (CPD) for social work practitioners and managers.
+Students on the MSc in Advanced Social Work with Children and Families are qualified and experienced social workers, who are currently employed in a variety of children and family settings in the UK.
+The programme is aligned with the Professional Capabilities Framework and the chief social worker's knowledge and skills statement.
+It has been designed to provide high-quality continuing professional development for social work practitioners and managers.
 Successful completion of the programme will support professional registration and enhance opportunities for career progression.

-There are three intakes per year.
-Please contact firstname.lastname@example.org for further information.
+There are three intakes and application deadlines per year.

 REF 2014 results